Python: Introduction

 • Amount sold

-The program must store each data item in an appropritely named variable and then print each data item appropriately labelled.
+The program must store each data item in an appropriately named variable and then print each data item appropriately labelled.

 Go to top